-To be honest, we have been off potatoes completely since December of 2018, therefore now potatoes make an appearance at hour table ever once in a while.
+To be honest, we have been off potatoes completely since December of 2018.
+Therefore potatoes make an appearance at our table ever once in a while.

 I am thinking this would be great with sweet potatoes over Thanksgiving.
 Sweet and savory type of side dish.
 I might even try it.

 Ever since I became a food blogger my palate expanded and I am more adventures when it comes to food.